 Today, 53 million Americans live with a disability of some kind.
 While the most common type of disability is related to limited mobility, mental health-related disabilities are also quite common.
-With more young people entering the corporate world, making workplaces safe spaces for employees with mental illnesses isn’t just compassionate, it’s an essential step to promote productivity and worker retention.
+With more young people entering the corporate world, making workplaces safe spaces for employees with mental illnesses isn’t just compassionate, it’s an essential step to promote productivity and worker retention, this can be seen when looking into these employee recognition statistics, that many employees feel like many employers aren’t doing enough.

 According to Forbes, 20% of millennials report that they struggle with depression or have struggled with it in the past.
-That is much higher than the baby boomer generation, as well as Generation X. While most business owners aren’t used to grappling with issues such as mental health, these disorders can have a serious effect on employee productivity.
+That is much higher than the baby boomer generation, as well as Generation X. While most business owners aren’t used to grappling with issues such as mental health, these disorders can have a serious effect on employee productivity, energy levels, and can even have a negative impact on sleep.

 David Michigan , a mental health coach, says that millennials not only struggle with depression but also deal with stress and anxiety.
 These issues are caused by many different factors, some of which may come from work-related problems.
 Fortunately, there are a number of ways to reduce stress in the workplace and provide resources for employees to treat health problems like mental illness.

 About 86% of businesses that have an employee recognition program say they have an increase in worker happiness.
 Of course, that’s just one simple strategy for promoting employee wellness.

 For instance, as an employer, you could offer employee wellness programs to your employees.
 Offering them opportunities such as group yoga, health and diet programs with incentives and rewards, and giving them mandated breaks throughout the day that will give them a chance to breathe and get away for a little while can really help.

 It’s also important to show your employees that they’re not alone and have someone to talk to whenever they need it.
 Michigan spoke to Forbes about this idea.